ptorru/octoml-cli-tutorials/tutorials/README.md

 In order to push your image to Artifact Registry, make sure that the [Artifact Registry API](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#before-you-begin) is enabled for your project.

 The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the gcloud cli.
-Run `setup-cloud.sh` to install the needed cloud utilities:
+1. Run `setup-cloud.sh` to install the necessary cloud utilities:

 ```
 ./setup-cloud.sh gcloud
 ```

-Set up the gcloud CLI by following the [docs here](https://cloud.google.com/sdk/docs/initializing) and test by listing gke clusters:
+2. Set up the [gcloud CLI](https://cloud.google.com/sdk/docs/initializing) and test by listing gke clusters:

 ```
 gcloud container clusters list
 ```

-Fill in these bash variables for the arguments we will pass to the deploy script:
+3. Fill in these bash variables for the arguments we will pass to the deploy script:

 ```
 model_name=